A family guide to road tripping the Olympic Peninsula, Washington with the perfect Olympic National Park itinerary

 When it comes to family-friendly national parks, Olympic National Park in Washington is undisputedly one of the best.
 Where else can you witness snow drifts in mountainous meadows, go boating on lowland lakes, enjoy stunning rainforest waterfall trails, finished with sunset on the beach, all in one day!?

-The Olympic Peninsula is one of the most biodiverse locations in the world.
+The Olympic Peninsula in the Pacific Northwest is one of the most biodiverse locations in the world.
 The national park covers nearly one million acres, and is filled with fun and adventure for families who love the outdoors.

 Now, to fit it in one day on a road trip would be a squeeze for any family itinerary.
 We do suggest you spend at a very minimum 3 to 5 days exploring the Olympic National Park and the entire Olympic Peninsula.

 This page may contain affiliate links to third-party tour operators and booking platforms.
 Should you make a qualifying booking after using our affiliate link, we make a commission.

 Olympic National Park is located west of Seattle in Washington state, in the Pacific North West of the USA.

 The Olympic Peninsula is the mass of land across the Puget Sound from Seattle.
 It is surrounded by the Strait of Juan de Fuca to the north (separating the USA from Canada), the Hood Canal to the east, and the Pacific Ocean to the west.

 The Olympic National Park covers 1,406 square miles of the Olympic Peninsula, along with the 70 miles of Olympic Coast National Marine Sanctuary.
 The remaining lands are largely made up of the Olympic National Forest and the Quinault Reservation.